Adinarayana7008/Sams_Store_Data_Analysis_using_Excel/README.md

 # Sams_Store_Data_Analysis_using_Excel
-Sam's store team needs a dynamic dashboard to know their customers and grow their sales.
+Sam's store team needs a interactive dashboard to know their customers and grow their sales.

 # Objective
 Sams store wants to create an annual sales report for 2022.
 So that, Sams can understand their customers and grow more sales in 2023.